menu

 Setting & Lifestyle

-Being a small town, Denmark does not have a public transit system used by locals to get to and from work.
+Denmark is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The citizens of Denmark are very well educated compared to the average community in the nation: 38.65% of adults in Denmark have a bachelor's degree or even advanced degree.
+The education level of Denmark citizens is very high relative to the national average among all cities (21.84%): 38.65% of adults in Denmark have a bachelor's degree or even advanced degree.

 The per capita income in Denmark in 2022 was $43,900, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $175,600 for a family of four.